 Only in New York can 'Yo' be a verb.

-One of my best friends, Tony Mirante, is from New York.
+One of my best friends, Tony Mirante, is a New Yorker.
 He would say when he saw a guy with his hair messed up, "Looks like he combed his hair with a firecracker."

 Tony also taught me to point to a knuckle on my hand and then point to my head, when a person was doing stoopid stuff.

 When the Rangers finally won the Stanley Cup, the hockey championship, in 1994, the place went nuts.
 They hadn't won since 1942.
 That's a long time, baby.
 Instead of overturned cars and mayhem in the streets, like you have seen all too often on television after a championship, there was a classy calm and happiness that prevailed all across the city.

 It was also the only time I saw nuns with Ranger caps, on their heads, on top of their habits.

 Sixth Avenue in Manhattan is also known as Avenue of the Americas.